3 Days in Taipei: The Itinerary We Actually Recommend

 The Practical Stuff

-Taipei’s MRT is clean, fast, cheap, and runs from 6am to midnight.
+Getting around.
+Taipei's MRT is clean, fast, cheap, and runs from 6am to midnight.
 Get an EasyCard (悠遊卡) at any MRT station or convenience store.
 NT$100 for the card itself (refundable deposit), then load it with credit.
 It works on MRT, buses, YouBike, convenience stores, and most taxis.
 A single MRT ride is NT$20-65 depending on distance.
-You’ll spend roughly NT$100-150 per day on transit.
+You'll spend roughly NT$100-150 per day on transit.

+Money.
 Taiwan is still largely a cash economy for small vendors, night markets, and traditional restaurants.
 ATMs are everywhere (7-Eleven, FamilyMart, post offices).
 International cards work fine.
 Bring some cash for night markets and smaller shops.

+Weather.
 Taipei is subtropical.
 April through June is warm and occasionally rainy.
 July through September is hot, humid, and typhoon season.
 October through December is the best weather.
 January through March is cool and often overcast.
 Always carry a small umbrella.

-What to skip: Shilin Night Market has become more tourist-oriented and less interesting than Ningxia or Raohe.
-Ximending is fine for a quick walk but doesn’t need a whole afternoon.
-The Chiang Kai-shek Memorial Hall is worth seeing from the outside for the architecture, but the interior museum is skippable unless you’re specifically interested in the political history.
+What to skip.
+Shilin Night Market has become more tourist-oriented and less interesting than Ningxia or Raohe.
+Ximending is fine for a quick walk but doesn't need a whole afternoon.
+The Chiang Kai-shek Memorial Hall is worth seeing from the outside for the architecture, but the interior museum is skippable unless you're specifically interested in the political history.

 One curated read, one protocol, one idea worth holding — every Thursday.